- City Clerk

-The City Clerk is responsible for provision of administrative and clerical duties in support of the City Council and Mayor.
+The City Clerk is responsible for the provision of administrative and clerical duties in support of the City Council and mayor.

 - Maintains the City of Beaufort Code of Ordinances.